 There is no single genetic variant that dramatically increases our risk for depression; rather, each mutation may contribute in a small way to a person’s risk.
 Nutrigenomics may assist in the development of alternative treatment plans for depression, including natural supplement use such as curcumin and fish oil.

 Depression is a multifactorial disease, meaning that there are many things that contribute to the condition.
 For a long time, scientists have suspected a genetic element to depression, but finding those links has proven difficult.
 However, in 2018, researchers published a paper in the journal Nature Geneticsdetailing 44 genetic risk factors for depression, at least 30 of which have never before been identified.
-Let’s dig into those genetic variants and how they might influence efforts to prevent and treat depression in the future.

 New research linking genes and depression